 Things to do in Narooma before or after your trip to Barunguba (Montague Island)

-Before embarking on the boat or when you come back, look for bull rays in the marina.
+Before embarking on the boat to go swimming with seals and see little penguins, or when you come back, look for bull rays in the marina.
 When we visited, they were hanging around the boats or next to where fishermen clean their fish, waiting to grab what they’d release in the water.
 They’re big, beautiful and nothing but shy.
 Quite a fantastic experience, especially for those who aren’t fans of going in the water!

 If you have time to go to Surf Beach, the Glasshouse rocks are beautiful.
 There’s a cafe there, so it can be a good spot to start your day.
 And if you’re staying at Mystery Bay, it’s worth checking out the beach.
 The rock formations are rather nice, especially if you go left towards the small cave.

-Barunguba (Montague Island) is the second-largest island off the NSW East Coast (Lord Howe Island is the largest).
+Barunguba (Montague Island) is the second-largest island off the New South Wales East Coast (Lord Howe Island is the largest).
 It is less than 10 km away from Narooma, the coastal town from where the tours leave.
 Narooma is about six hours south of Sydney and less than three hours from Canberra by car.

 Although it’s a lot quicker to reach Barunguba (Montague Island) from Canberra, it’s unfortunately often a lot more expensive to fly to Canberra than to Sydney.
 So is it worth it to go to Barunguba (Montague Island) via Canberra?
 I admit I am not a big fan of the Australian capital, but I’m glad I stopped there once on my way back from a trip to the NSW South Coast.
 I wouldn’t put it at the top of the must-see in Australia, but it was an interesting visit.
 And I would honestly feel weird to spend that long in Australia without visiting the capital.
 If you’re planning to go there, check out this guide to things to do in Canberra.